SciFin-Team/SciFin/CONTRIBUTING.md

 Going more into details, some good practice to keep the code clear are the following:

 - When deciding the name of a function, try to follow the pattern method_quantity, for example "historical_variance".
 Functions should not have capital letters, but classes should (like "TimeSeries").
+- Make the name of functions explicit.
+It is better to lose a bit of time than not being understood.
 - For arguments of a function, place most important first and least important last so that from left to write we go from most important to least important arguments.
 - Avoid starting description of a function with "Function that ..." or "Method that ...".
 No need for that.
 - Avoid starting description of parameters with "The" or "A".
 - Use 'DataFrame' to refer to the pandas object and 'data frame' to refer to it in a more general context.
 Same for classes like 'TimeSeries' with 'time series' or 'CatTimeSeries' with 'categorical time series'.
-- Try to use the base form of verbs in your comments, e.g. 'Create a variable' instead of 'Creates a variable' or (worth) 'Creating a variable'.
+- Use the base form of verbs in your comments, e.g. 'Create a variable' instead of 'Creates a variable' or (worth) 'Creating a variable'.
 Imagine you are writing a recipe.
+Don't put ":" at the end of comments.
 - Cite only reliable sources, preferentially in the "Notes" sections.
 - Keep small caps for variables, except for a one-letter variable name where it matters less (e.g. N, T).